osic/osic-clouds/README.md

 Check out the [wiki](https://github.com/osic/osic-clouds/wiki) for more details and helpful tips on how to use these clusters.

-# Submitting and Tracking Requests
+# Submitting and Tracking New Requests
-File an [issue](https://github.com/osic/osic-clouds-requests/issues) in the [osic-clouds-requests repo](https://github.com/osic/osic-clouds-requests) and fill out the template.
+File an [issue](https://github.com/osic/osic-clouds-requests/issues) in the [osic-clouds-requests repo](https://github.com/osic/osic-clouds-requests) by clicking the ['New' button under Issues in the separate osic-clouds-requests repo](https://github.com/osic/osic-clouds-requests/issues/new) and fill out the template.
 The Governance Board will review, vote and respond.
 Once you have access, come back here to the osic-clouds repo for tools tips and more.

 > Why did we make a separate repo for requests?
 The github template function only allows for one template per repo.
 Plus, it keeps all requests separate from any work issues that may come up here.